April 2nd, 2021

 Linda C. Lucas

 Chief Executive Officer

-- Community Based Supports and HAP began in-person services supporting a few individuals (CBS) and families (HAP) to engage in community activities.
+- Community Based Supports and HAP continue and expand with in-person services supporting individuals (CBS) and families (HAP) to engage in community activities.

 Current Status of Programs and Services:

-- Shapiro Center for Early Intervention: In-person services began; teleservices continue
+- Shapiro Center for Early Intervention: In-person and telehealth services continue

 - Stepping Stones School: In-person classes continue; 100% remote option continues